getdish/dish/docs/nate.md

 - is the plan for the site to be login only? i think it's better to allow anonymous use of the site Results page
 - description and image for dish hardcoded
-- restaurant's dish list isn't ordered by tag score
-- score breakdowns in popup are hardcoded values Restaurant page
+Restaurant page
 - again dishes not ordered by their scores
 - clicking a dish takes you to the gallery but there are no photos of that dish